fl4shk/jolt80_ca65_macro_pack/README.md

 # SPCPU ca65 Macro Pack
-This is macro pack for assembling Small Practice CPU code with ca65.
+This is an assembler for Small Practice CPU implemented entirely in macros for ca65, which is the assembler component of cc65.

+You can get cc65 (ca65 is included) here:  https://github.com/cc65/cc65
 ca65 Documentation:  http://cc65.github.io/doc/ca65.html

-This is what I've been using to write test code for Small Practice CPU.

 ## How to use this macro pack: